Updated: 18 August 2021

 Border and entry situation

 The government do not expect the New Zealand borders to open in 2021, with the exception of 'travel bubbles' with Australia and some Pacific Island countries.
-Moreover, Immigration New Zealand will not process student visas unless the border is open to the country you are coming from.
+Moreover, Immigration New Zealand will not process student visas until at least February 2022, and even then will only process visas when the border is open to the country you are coming from.

 The government is allowing the return or entry of some graduate research candidates through two schemes, but both have tightly prescribed criteria, and all those allowed into New Zealand must have held a visa for study here in 2019 or 2020.
 There may be further schemes to allow some international students into the country, but we cannot predict which criteria they might use.